-Most of us have experienced bloating before, especially during times when you were not following your normal diet and maybe indulged a bit more than usual.
+Most of us have experienced bloating before, especially during times when you were not following your normal diet.
 Even though it usually only causes mild discomfort, it can be quite painful for some people and can be quite frustrating to manage, especially if nothing you do seems to help.

 We have put together 5 tips to help you get your gut back on track and prevent feeling bloated.

 Bloating is defined as a sense of gassiness or a sense of being distended.
 Bloating feels like there is more pressure in your abdomen and about half of the people that feels bloated will actually have a distended/swollen stomach as well.

 Gas in your gastrointestinal tract (GIT) usually comes from the gas that is produced when your gut bacteria breaks down.
 Certain materials like fibre, sorbitol, fructose, etc. or from the air you swallow.
 There is always around 200 ml of gas present inside your gastrointestinal tract.

 The development of bloating is quite complex and involves the gut bacteria, gas production, impaired gas handling, delayed intestinal transit and visceral sensitivity, among others.
 1 There are many factors that can lead to bloating.
 For example, small changes in your gut bacteria can change the content of the gas that is produced (methane, hydrogen or carbon dioxide) and potentially lead to a change in how the gas moves through your gut and the visceral sensation it creates.
 Apart from that, some people also can’t effectively get rid of the gas inside their GIT, which can cause pain and distention.
 Others are just more sensitive to the stretch, and distention of the GIT and thus feel uncomfortable much quicker.
 Even your posture can have an effect on bloating.